Tirahi language: Classification

 Tirahi is an Indo-Aryan language.
 Further, Tirahi is part of the sub-group of Kohistani languages along with languages such as Bateri, Chilisso, Gowro, and others.
-However, Tirahi also shares with languages spoken further to the east, such as Kashmiri.
+However, Tirahi also shares common traits with languages spoken further to the east, such as Kashmiri.
 As a Dardic Language, Tirahi strongly preserves some vocabulary of spoken Sanskrit (cow - dēn in Tirahi, dhēnuh in Sanskrit, hand - ast in Tirahi, hastah in Sanskrit).
 Being a language spoken in Afghanistan, Tirahi shares various words and grammatical constructs with Pashto, a language spoken throughout Afghanistan to which many Tirahi speakers have become accustomed to speaking.
 Since Tirahi is entirely separated from the other Dardic languages, located south of the Kabul River and west of the Khyber Pass, rendering it wholly encased by Pashto.
 Tirahi also shares some vocabulary with Kashmiri and Shina such as the Tirahi mala, for a father, the Kashmiri mol, and the Shina malo.

 Grammar

 Tirahi shows much influence from Pashto in phonology, lexicon and even morphology.
 However, its vocabulary exhibits a connection to Kohistani dialects.
 Therefore, Tirahi seems to occupy an intermediate position between Pashto and the Kohistani group.
-Morgenstirne claims that Tirahi is "probably the remnant of a dialect group extending from Tirahi through the Peshawar district into Swat and Dir."
+Morgenstirne claims that Tirahi is "probably the remnant of a dialect group extending from Tirah through the Peshawar district into Swat and Dir."

 Nouns and adjectives

 Tirahi is an inflected language, having 5 cases: Nominative, Oblique, Genitive, Dative, and Ablative.
 Adjectives, verbs, and nouns usually agree according to gender.
-Consonant-final nouns add e or a along with their traditional endings.
+Consonant-final nouns add e or an along with their traditional endings.
 There appears to be an indefinite article, added to the end of the word as an -ī, similar to Farsi.